 Where: 121 Holborn, EC1N 2TD; 241 Old Street, EC1V 9EY

 Flight Club, Shoreditch, Bloomsbury, and Victoria

-Why: Make your way to Flight Club for a round of darts and plates of smashing food you’ll fight over.
-There’s Korean sesame pork, fried mac 'n' cheese croquettes, salmon ceviche tacos, and more to chow down on while you’re not exploring the two floors of darts heaven.
-Players of all levels are welcome to join in on the fun, although there is a signature trophy cocktail up for grabs!
+Why: Make your way to Flight Club for a round of darts and plates of smashing food you’ll want to fight over.
+There’s Korean sesame pork, fried mac 'n' cheese croquettes, salmon ceviche tacos, and more to chow down on for those moments when you’re not exploring the two floors of darts heaven.
+Players of all levels are welcome to join in on the fun, although there is a signature trophy cocktail up for grabs for high scorers!